chrismatthews939/DataEng-Learning-Journal/10. Production Environment/Topic-1-Advanced-testing-and-deployment-strategies.md

 - The date formats don’t match what they need for Excel.
 - Certain metrics are missing context (e.g., “engagement score” without a definition).

+### Testing Business Scenarios

+Realistic UAT scenarios are essential.
+These should mirror the workflows users perform, not just generic technical tasks.
+Think of these as mini-stories that simulate a typical day in the life of the business.
+For example:

+- A retail pipeline might simulate the end-of-day aggregation of all store transactions during a seasonal promotion.
+- A customer service team might want to test how complaints data appears during a product recall scenario.
+- A fraud detection pipeline could be tested using both common transactions and deliberately inserted anomalies.

+**Good UAT scenarios should include:**

+1. **Normal Operations:** Typical traffic, regular schedules
+2. **Peak Usage Periods:** Monthly financial close, Black Friday sales
+3. **Edge Cases:** Empty records, malformed input, missing IDs